gitjunkail/FileExtractor/README.md

 HOW TO USE:

+1. change the test case
-simply drag and drop the target file into the extractor
+2. drag and drop the target file into the extractor